mbahl1670/ch1-horiseon-mjb/README.md

 ## How this was accomplished
-* added semantic component of <header>, and <nav>igation elements
+* added semantic component of header, and navigation elements
-* added semantic component of <footer>
+* added semantic component of footer
-* created <section> elements for the HERO, Content and Benefits sections
+* created section elements for the HERO, Content and Benefits sections
-* added <alt> descriptions for the various images in the page
+* added alt descriptions for the various images in the page